viron-src/recrypt_model/readme.md

 There are currently no API limits, however please be aware of some edge cases when interacting with this API; see below.

+NOTE: This will likely change in the future.

 ## Retry on failure

 If you receive gRPC UNAVAILABLE error with "vgw-db" as the message then this error can be retried.
 This is the only error that should be retried.